As an Amazon Associate I earn from qualifying purchases.

 When the season is on, you can rack up big numbers of these pretty golden treasures.
 Dealing with abundance is usually a matter of drying.
 Most mushrooms are perfectly good dehydrated and stored in the pantry.

 Not chanties.
 Chanterelles lose almost everything that makes them special once they’ve been dried out.
 The only thing I’ve ever successfully done with dried chanterelles was infuse them with vodka.
 Weird, but good.

-Pickling is one answer.
+Now pickled chanterelle mushrooms are an entirely different story.
 When I first delved into pickling mushrooms, I wasn’t too optimistic about the results.
 I grew up in an era of canned mushrooms, which are slimy and so unpleasant I am certain it is a reason that most Americans won’t eat any mushrooms to this day.

 Pickled Chanterelle Mushrooms

 - 1 to 1 1/2 pounds chanterelles or other mushrooms